Skip to content

 • GABA (gamma-aminobutyric acid): A non-essential amino acid that reduces the activity of our central nervous system - and thus ensures relaxation.

-Ashwaganda is a plant whose berries and roots are used primarily in Ayurvedic medicine.
-The evergreen plant is said to have many different positive effects.
+Ashwagandha is a plant whose berries and roots are used primarily in Ayurvedic medicine.
+This evergreen plant is said to have many different beneficial effects.

 Among other things: